South Wales Swimming Teacher Sentenced After “Campaign of Sexual Abuse”

 We have helped many survivors bring a successful claim even if the abuse happened many years ago, allowing them to get the closure and justice they deserve.

-Whatever your circumstances or your objectives, and even if you aren’t sure yet, our specialist Abuse Claims Solicitors can initially give you free and confidential legal advice so you can decide how you want to proceed.
+Whatever your circumstances or your objectives, and even if you aren’t sure yet, our specialist Child Abuse Solicitors can initially give you free and confidential legal advice so you can decide how you want to proceed.

 When you're ready to talk, we're ready to listen